KewbitXMR/haveno-app/README.md

 - Biometric security for mobile devices, with PIN or password protection for those without biometric options.
 - Standalone version not requiring desktop or server (considerable work; community support may be needed).
 - Support for Monero Atomic Swaps
+- Implementation of a local Monero wallet (to prevent unessesarily excessively amount of funds on the daemon aka hot-wallet)

 ## Contributing

 Testing on old phones or laptops and providing high-quality feedback is the best way to contribute.
 A discussion section will be set up for initial feedback and contributions.

 ## Disclaimer
-Kewbit the maintainers blog is at [Kewbit.org](https://kewbit.org/) official sources for this are located at [Haveno.com's Gitlab](https://git.haveno.com/haveno/). **HAVENO.COM represents the official haveno app website and services as a client to a Haveno Daemon only**,  and **HAVENO.EXCHANGE represents everything else, including not not limited to the p2p server network protocol, daemon nodes and pricenodes**, there are now also lots of app-specific guides located at [haveno documentation](https://haveno.com/documentation/) section of the site, which are atuned towards the new app.
+Kewbit the maintainers blog is at [Kewbit.org](https://kewbit.org/) official sources for this are located here only. **HAVENO.COM represents the official haveno app website and services as a client to a Haveno Daemon only**,  and **HAVENO.EXCHANGE represents everything else, including not not limited to the P2P server network protocol, daemon nodes and price nodes**, there are now also lots of app-specific guides located at [haveno documentation](https://haveno.com/documentation/) section of the site, which are atuned towards the new app.

 None of the code in this repository (haveno-app) is intrinically holding custody of philosophy in what may be considered 'crypto-assets' OR transmitting any such 'crypto-assets' or other financial services across the the wire, network or the general internet.